-With police budgets having to absorb unprecedented demand, growing inflation levels and the cost of Government awarding a police pay rise without providing any additional funding, the proposed flat cash settlement for 2018/19 means that all Police and Crime Commissioners (PCCs) face a central government funding reduction in real terms.
+With police budgets having to absorb unprecedented demand, growing inflation levels, and the cost of a Government awarded police pay rise without providing any additional funding, the proposed flat Police cash settlement for 2018/19 meant that all PCCs faced a central government funding reduction in real terms.

 I am disappointed that the Government did not provide any additional finances for Dorset in next year’s police grant settlement.
 Like forces nationally, I have worked closely with Dorset Police to deliver substantial efficiency savings of £37.3m since 2010/11.

-To compensate for this, the Government has given PCCs additional flexibility to be able to raise their local policing precept by £12 a year/Band D property.
+To compensate for this, the Government gave PCCs additional flexibility to be able to raise their local policing precept by £1 a month/Band D property.

 The policy is a mirror-image of the one recently adopted by the Government in respect of social care spending.
 County councils have been allowed to raise funding for social care by raising an extra, dedicated council tax.
 It cannot be right that the Government keeps asking local tax-payers - in this case the tax-payers of Dorset - to pay more each year for matters of national policy.

-The police funding formula places rural forces like Dorset at a distinct disadvantage, since other forces receive around three quarters of their overall funding from central government while Dorset receives roughly half.
+The police funding formula places rural forces like Dorset at a distinct disadvantage, since other forces receive around three quarters of their overall funding from central government - while Dorset receives only roughly half of its funding in this way.
 In any case, with its relative small population, this extra precept will contribute much less in rural areas compared with more densely populated urban areas.